nspcc-dev/neofs-spec/20-api-v2/accounting.md

 other NeoFS nodes to get information about the account balance.
 Deposit and Withdraw operations can't be implemented here, as they require Mainnet NeoFS smart contract invocation.
-Transfer operations between internal NeoFS accounts are possible, if both use the same token type.
+Transfer operations between internal NeoFS accounts are possible if both use the same token type.

 ### Method Balance